-Mark Lehn launched his career in 2006, with an initial focus on documentary photography.
-His interest in photography stems from his love of travel and adventure, and as a means to create a narrative through imagery.
+Mark Lehn has more than 15 years photography experience.
+Mark's interest in photography stems from his love of travel and adventure, and as a means to create a narrative through imagery.

 From photographing projects in the remote regions of Mozambique to local tribes in South-East Asia, Mark's wide scope covers commercial and editorial clients from around the world and his images have been featured in national and international publications and exhibitions.

 Born in Vancouver, Canada, Mark is currently based in Brisbane, Australia.

 Justin L. Stewart is an independent visual journalist from Jackson Hole, Wyoming who is currently based in Los Angeles, California.
 Justin earned his Master of Arts in Journalism from the Missouri School of Journalism at the University of Missouri.
 He enjoys working on projects that require both his cinematography and photography skills.
 He is also a skilled editor.

 Justin likes to document sports, everyday life, breaking news, politics, and relevant social matters.
 He works for NGO's, newspapers, documentary productions, and other clients in need of documentary work.

 A small town Arkansas native, JDP attended the University of Central Arkansas, earning a Bacherlor of Arts Degree in Communication.
 Having had success working with a political consulting firm and a digital curriculum company, he decided to leave the corporate world in 2012.
 It was then that he transitioned his passion for interpersonal communication, the human condition, and photography to a full time freelance photography career.
 He soon began to draw the attention of creative decision makers locally, regionally, and nationally.

 Known for a controlled sense of light and ability to quickly gain the trust of a wide range of subjects, JDP interjects a unique sense of humanity into his portraiture and is routinely praised for being a dynamic creative partner.